omeka/classic-enduser/docs/Plugins/TextAnalysis.md

 ![Large red arrow points to the Text Analysis block](../doc_files/plugin_images/textanalysis_location.png)

 Select an element from the dropdown in the Text Analysis block; you should be able to select any Dublin Core or Item Type element that has text entered in that item.

+The checkboxes below the dropdown menu allow you to limit which features to analyze.
+By default they are all checked, but you can uncheck up to three if you want.
+Your options are (see below for more information):

+- Entities
+- Keywords
+- Categories
+- Concepts

-Once you have chosen an element, click the *Analyze This Element* button.
+Once you have chosen an element and, if desired, limited the features, click the *Analyze This Element* button.

 ![Text Analysis block close up](../doc_files/plugin_images/textanalysis_dropdown.png)